thomas-schouten/plato/docs/source/index.rst

 Quickstart
 ----------

-To download the repo, create a Conda environment, and install all dependencies, run the
+To install Plato, run the following:
-following:

 .. code-block:: bash